Crossmint/agent-launchpad-starter-kit/README.md

    pnpm build
    ```

   Note: When running the nextjs app, the docker image will build and deploy in a simulated TEE environment.
-This simulated environment allows you to test your agent locally before deploying to production TEEs.
+This simulated environment allows you to test your docker image code locally before deploying to production TEEs & Docker hub.

 ## Deploying to Production